bensonarafat/time_tracking_app/README.md

 I also wrote Unit tests for the Repository Interfaces, ApiClient, Repository Implementations, and Blocs. all tests will be found in the test folder.

-## My approach to handle functions without API
+## My Logic and approach to handle functions without API
 <b>Task Status</b> <br/>  The API did not include a status field for tasks.
 To handle this, whenever a task is moved to a new status, I create or update that task locally with the new status.
 During subsequent remote fetches, I merge the remote task data with the locally stored status so the UI always reflects the correct state.